Non-fixation for Biased Activated Random Walks: Introduction

-\begin{theorem} For the Activated Random Walk on $\ZZ^d$ with sleeping rate $\lambda$ and i.i.d.~initial condition with mean $\mu$, if $\mu > 1 - F_\v(\lambda)$ for some $\v$, then a.s.\ the system does not fixate. \end{theorem}
+\begin{theorem} For the Activated Random Walk on $\ZZ^d$ with sleep rate $\lambda$ and i.i.d.~initial condition with mean $\mu$, if $\mu > 1 - F_\v(\lambda)$ for some $\v$, then a.s.\ the system does not fixate. \end{theorem}

-The proof of~\cite{taggi-14} in dimension $d\ge2$ relies on the introduction of ghost particles that keep moving after the particles have settled, which introduces more independence, and on an estimate for the number of ghost particles hitting the origin.
+Existence of a stochastic process corresponding to the ARW follows from general results about particle systems on non-compact state spaces~\cite{Andjel82}.
+Equivalence between fixation of such process and stability of the Diaconis-Fulton site-wise representation was established in~\cite{RollaSidoravicius12}, yielding a framework suitable for the study of the fixation vs.\ non-fixation question (see Section~\ref{sec:sitewise} for a description of the site-wise representation and Section~\ref{sec:globalsitewise} for its relationship with the continuous-time particle system).
+The abelian property of the site-wise representation implies that one can choose the order at which particles will move, and a \emph{stabilizing strategy} refers to a particular procedure to determine such choice.

+The proof of~\cite{Taggi16} for $d=1$ consists in a stabilizing strategy where one moves the particles in a very coordinated fashion, and uses~(\ref{eq:defF}) to bound the number of particles lost on the way.
+It is based on a criterion from~\cite{RollaSidoravicius12}, which in particular reduces the question of non-fixation to the following condition.
+For $n\in\N$, let $\PP_n$ denote the law of the ARW process whose evolution is restricted to $V_n=\{-n,\ldots,n\}^d$, that is, particles freeze outside $V_n$.
+For $n\in\N$, fix $x_n\in V_n$ and denote by $K_n$ the number of visits to $x_n$.